Workforce technology company using AI and machine learning to provide labor market intelligence for fast-moving industries

 Career Map Redesign

 Career Maps are a cornerstone of Julius' workforce development tools, leveraging labor market intelligence to provide a comprehensive set of career pathway information spanning real-world industries.
 The map includes insight into salaries, job opportunities, training programs, and growth opportunities from entry to senior level roles.
-I worked on redesigning it, with a core focus on the mobile experience.
+After an initial UX audit, I've iterated through multiple design avenues, including a mobile-focused version, a conversational AI assistant, drag-and-drop functionality, a sticky path builder, and more.

 UX audit